Alan L. Hart

 Alan L. Hart (also known as Robert Allen Bamford Jr., October 4, 1890 – July 1, 1962) was an American physician, radiologist, tuberculosis researcher, writer, and novelist.

-Hart pioneered the use of x-ray photography in tuberculosis detection and helped implement TB screening programs that saved thousands of lives.
+Hart pioneered the use of X-ray photography in tuberculosis detection; he worked in sanitariums and X-ray clinics in New Mexico, Illinois, Washington, and Idaho.
+For the last 16 years of his life, he headed mass X-ray programs that screened for tuberculosis in Connecticut.
+X-rays were not regularly used to screen for tuberculosis prior to Hart's innovation, and are still used as a gold standard today, which has led researchers to believe that he has saved countless lives.

-As a fiction author, Hart published over 9 short stories and 4 novels, which incorporated drama, romance, and medical themes.
+As a fiction author, Hart published over nine short stories and four novels, which incorporated drama, romance, and medical themes.

-Circa 1917, Hart was one of the first trans men to undergo hysterectomy in the United States.
+Circa 1917, Hart became one of the first trans men in the United States to undergo a hysterectomy.

 Early life

-Hart was born Alberta Lucille Hart on October 4, 1890, in Halls Summit, Coffey County, Kansas, to Albert L. Hart and Edna Hart (née Bamford).
+Hart was born on October 4, 1890, in Halls Summit, Coffey County, Kansas, to Albert L. Hart and Edna Hart (née Bamford).
 When his father died of typhoid fever in 1892, his mother reverted to her maiden name and moved the family to Linn County, Oregon.
 When Hart was five years old his mother remarried, to Bill Barton, and the family moved to Edna's father's farm.
 Hart wrote later, in 1911, of his happiness during this time, when he was free to present as male, playing with boys' toys made for him by his grandfather.
-His parents and grandparents largely accepted and supported his gender expression, though his mother described his "desire to be a boy" as "foolish."
+His parents and grandparents largely accepted and supported his gender expression, though his mother described his "desire to be a boy" as "foolish".
 His grandparents' obituaries, from 1921 and 1924, both list Hart as a grandson.
 When Hart was 12 the family moved to Albany.
 There Hart was obliged to present as female to attend school, where he was treated as a girl.
 He continued to spend the holidays at his grandfather's farm, presenting as male among his male friends, "teasing the girls and playing boy's games".
-According to a reminiscence piece in the Halls Summit News of June 10, 1921, "Young Hart was different, even then.
+According to a reminiscence piece in the Halls Summit News of June 10, 1921: "Young Hart was different, even then.
 Boys' clothes just felt natural.
 Hart always regarded himself as a boy and begged his family to cut his hair and let him wear trousers.
 Hart disliked dolls but enjoyed playing doctor.
 He hated traditional girl tasks, preferring farm work with the menfolk instead.
 The self reliance that became a lifelong trait was evident early: once when he accidentally chopped off his fingertip with an axe, Hart dressed it himself, saying nothing about it to the family."